-If you have any questions about this report or concerning your water, please contact our certified operator Ken Luckow.
-If you want to learn more about our water, you may call him at 653-1852 or call to obtain the current date, time and place of our regularly scheduled meetings.
+If you have any questions about this report or concerning your water, please contact our Water/Wastewater Superintendent and certified operator Ken Luckow at 653-1852.
+If you want to learn more about our water, you can attend monthly City council Meetings held the third Monday of each month or call to obtain an appointment with the Public Works Director or Water/Wastewater Supervisor.

 The City of Wolf Point routinely monitors for constituents in your drinking water according to Federal and State laws.
-The following table shows the results of any detects in our monitoring for the period of January 1st to December 31st, 2021.
-For constituents that are not monitored yearly, we have reviewed our records for the last five years
+The following table shows the results of any detects in our monitoring for the period of January 1st to December 31st, 2022.
+For constituents that are not monitored yearly, we have reviewed our records for the last five years.